What Is Local SEO? How Local Businesses Can Rank Higher on Google

 In addition to knowing what Local SEO is (tactics for improving rankings in local search results), it’s important to understand that organic (nonpaid) website traffic and local SEO are linked to relevancy.
 The more people click on your business’ listing in search results, stay on your site and engage with its content, and review your business, the more Google is to display your business listing in local searches.

 Plus, the more local SEO marketing strategies you implement, the more likely your website is to rank higher in local search results on Google.
+And in turn, the easier it will be for you to build brand presence online.
 With that in mind, here are 10 essential (and mostly free) tips for SEO for local businesses wanting to increase rankings in location-based searches on Google:

 1. Citation Management